 The site forms part of a larger agricultural field and the site and its boundaries provide valuable habitats for a number of species, including Protected Species.
-Our clients have confirmed that the following species have been seen using the habitats on the site: bats, hedgehogs, badgers, barn owl, short eared owl, water vole, Chinese water deer, muntjac, partridge, pheasants, hare, finches (gold, green, yellow) and tits, green woodpecker, great spotted woodpecker, common snipe, merlin and foxes.
+We have recorded ourselves as a family the following species using the habitats on the site: bats, hedgehogs, badgers, barn owl, short eared owl, water vole, Chinese water deer, muntjac, partridge, pheasants, hare, finches (gold, green, yellow) and tits, green woodpecker, great spotted woodpecker, common snipe, merlin and foxes.